Leafwing-Studios/fop-rules/docs/character-options/powers/devout.md

 </div>

 A small spring of clean, drinkable water appears, welling up from the earth before babbling back down.
-Choose a tile within range, and create the _cleansing spring_ tile effect there.
+Choose a tile within range, and create the _cleansing spring_ tile effect there that persists until the end of your next turn.
 Whenever a creature triggers the _cleansing spring_ tile effect, you gain the benefit of the Treat minor action targeting them.
 This is not optional, and you do not have disadvantage on Treat checks made in this way targeting yourself.

 ### Genesis of Water - Miracle